 If you wipe down your balcony’s glass elements once a week with a vinegar spray, you should find you don’t need to deep clean them very often.

-How to Clean Balcony Doors and Ceiling
+How to Clean Balcony Doors and Ceilings

 Depending on what your balcony door and ceiling are made from, you can follow the relevant methods for that material in this balcony cleaning guide.